m-dierker/Amazon-Sales-Notifier/README.md

 ## Running & Deploying

 Run locally: `firebase emulators:start` and use the HTTP link listed.
+When you make changes, use `npm run build`.
+There is probably a way to automate the build portion but I haven't done it yet.

 Deploy to prod: `firebase deploy --only functions`.